I just visited a website with t-shirts for writers. One design proclaimed being rejected!

 One rejection that knock the wind out of my sails was when I was fired for being too compassionate.
 Excuse me?
 Isn't that what Hospice nursing is all about?
 Once I could stand back & be more objective, I realized why I was actually fired; and that three other good nurses had been fired in the few months I'd been there.
 We were all due for raises.
 We were a means of balancing the budget.
 As long the administrator could keep hiring, she was paying low salaries.
 And her means of coping with complaints was either "she's new" or by firing that person to keep the client happy.
 It didn't matter whether the complaint was legitimate or not.

 Who actually had the problem?
 The administrator.
 I was a good Hospice nurse.
 Also I had administrative experience and may have been seen as a threat.
-Finally, I was hired to solve a problem that had occurred with physicians at various hospitals.
-I had solved that issue at each hospital.
+Finally, I was hired to solve a problem that had

 Once I calmed down, my sadness was for my patients, who would never know why I didn't return.
 As for me,

-another opportunity came, which resulted in a better paying job with set hours and much less stress.
+opportunity came, which resulted in a better paying job with set hours and much less stress.

 If I am rejected for being too compassionate, so be it.
 That's a trait I want!